shringi/Timber_Volume_Equations_FSI/README.md

 [^readme-1]: Forest Survey of India.
 (1996). *Volume equations for forests of India, Nepal, and Bhutan*.
 Forest Survey of India, Ministry of Environment & Forests, Government of India.
 [FSI Book Link](https://fsi.nic.in/uploads/documents/volume-equations-for-forests-of-india-nepal-and-bhutan-2803-2023.pdf)

 There are two types of equations used in the book.
+One types of equations have tree-height as a separate parameter and called general volume equation.
+These can be applied to a larger geographic area of the species.
+The second types of equation are called local volume equation and these just require diameter at the breast height as the only measurement.

 ## General Volume Equations